must479/lit-key-protocol/README.md

 ## What it does?

-- Instead of manually providing a `PUBLIC_KEY` to get the `DID` (decentralised identifier), this SDK gets its `PUBLIC_KEY` from the `PKP` NFT, in which can only be retrieved when a user signs an auth message with their web3 wallet (eg. Metamask).
+- Instead of manually providing a `PUBLIC_KEY` to get the `DID` (decentralised identifier), this SDK gets its `PUBLIC_KEY` from the `PKP` NFT, which can only be retrieved when a user signs an auth message with their web3 wallet (eg. Metamask).

-- The `DID` tha we got is then passed into a resolver, which would allow us run methods such as `did.authenticate()`
+- The `DID` tha we got is then passed into a resolver, which would allow us to run methods such as `did.authenticate()`.

-- To authenticate, instead of providing a `PRIVATE_KEY` to sign a message to verify the signature from the signed message is indeed matches the coressponding `PUBLIC_KEY`, we will ask the Lit nodes, who holds the `PRIVATE_KEY` collectively of the `PKP` NFT, to execute some `JS` code and use the output signature to verify
+- To authenticate, instead of providing a `PRIVATE_KEY` to sign a message to verify the signature from the signed message is indeed matches the corresponding `PUBLIC_KEY`, we will ask the Lit nodes, who hold the `PRIVATE_KEY` collectively of the `PKP` NFT, to execute some `JS` code and use the output signature to verify.

+- So now that `PKP` NFT owns the decentralised identifier `DID`, we can use this `DID` in Ceramic to read & write stream that only this `PKP` NFT owner can do.

 ## Installation